alexqfredrickson/notes/aws/aws.md

   * Web applications, IoT backends, mobile backends

 Lambda functions support environment variables, to a maximum of 4 kilobytes per function.
 There is no upper limit on the amount of environment variables you are allowed to define.

+You can deploy .zip files *and/or* container images to be used with Lambda.
+If you use a container image, it has to be either an AWS "base image" with language runtimes and interfaces installed to it - or you can make your own, as long as you include a runtime interface.

 #### Destinations